EpistasisLab/gecco2018-new-benchmarking-standards/README.md

 Notification of acceptance: April 10, 2018

-Camera-ready deadline: April TBA, 2018
+Camera-ready deadline: April 24, 2018

 Registration deadline: May 1, 2018